Neurodivergent

 can be challenging.

-Your sensory needs how your body
+Your sensory needs are how your body

 uniquely experiences pleasure.